SOLO Wilderness First Aid Course

 The SRK Greenway is proud to bring this SOLO WFA course to the community.
 This 16-hour Wilderness First Aid course provides students with an introductory understanding to wilderness first aid.
 Hands-on course labs, scenarios and repetition ensure students are engaged and learning for the duration of the course.
 SOLO courses combine multiple styles of learning to help you learn and remember course information after the course is complete.

 SOLO WFA is a 2-year certification.
-This also counts as a refresher course and recertification for the Wilderness First Responder level certification.
-In order to receive the certification the student will need to pass the ongoing evaluation of practical skills and written assessments throughout the course.
+This also counts as a refresher course and recertification for the Wilderness First Responder (WFR) level certification.
+Only students holding current SOLO WFR cards will be allowed to recertify in the 2-day Wilderness First Aid program.
+In order to receive any certification the student will need to pass the ongoing evaluation of practical skills and written assessments throughout the course.
 This course does not include a CPR component.

 Cost & Lodging